ecquack/Project68/README.md

 ## MEMORY

-A single 32 megabit 4Mx8 SRAM chip is used.This fills the entire available address space with SRAM.
-There is no separate FLASH, EPROM, or ROM memory, no address decoding of any kind, and no memory mapped I/O.
+A single 32 megabit 4Mx8 SRAM chip is used.
+This fills the entire available address space with SRAM.
+There is no separate FLASH, EPROM, or ROM memory, no address decoding of any kind, no special addressing hardware at reset, and no memory mapped I/O. Just an unbroken sea of RAM from 0-0x3FFFFF.

 ## CO-PROCESSSOR

 The PIC 18F87K22 co-processor provides all the processor’s I/O using soft-DMA.
 When it is time to transfer data to or from the processor, the co-processor requests the bus from the 68008.
 When the bus is granted, it uses bit-banging DMA to read and write the SRAM.
 Specific addresses in the memory space are designated as I/O registers and are interpreted as such by the co-processor to provide low level BIOS functions.

-At power up the co-processor asserts _HALT and _RESET and then copies the 64K BIOS/LOADER into the SRAM from the upper half of FLASH memory that’s built into the PIC18.
-It then de-asserts _HALT and _RESET and the MC68008 does a power on self test and then runs the loader.
-The LOADER loads the RAM filing system from the SD card and starts Linux.
+At power up the co-processor asserts _HALT and _RESET and then copies up to 64K of BIOS into the SRAM from the upper half of FLASH memory that’s built into the PIC18.
+It then de-asserts _HALT and _RESET and the MC68008 does a power on self test, then  the BIOS loads the initial RAM filing system from the SD card and starts uCLinux with a busybox shell.

 ## PS/2 INTERFACE